Fruit Tree Pruning Thumb

 Where Should I Prune?
 Cuts and Healing, Explained

-Time for another fundamental!
-When you’re pruning, you are actually wounding the plant; it’s best to do it in a way that allows the plant to heal as quickly and efficiently as possible.
-Woody plants are quite capable of healing themselves, so the trick is to cut in the particular spot that has the highest concentration of natural healing mechanisms.
+When you’re pruning, you're wounding the plant.
+It’s best to do it in a way that allows the plant to heal as quickly and efficiently as possible.
+Woody plants are quite capable of healing themselves, so the trick is to cut in the place that has the highest concentration of natural healing mechanisms.

-• If you’re pruning off an entire branch, the ideal location to cut is at the ‘collar’, the elbow where the branch joins the main trunk.
-Easily identifiable by the ridged or wrinkled texture of the bark, the branch collar is where the healing magic can happen, thanks to the meristematic tissue located there.
-The place to cut is at the outside of the branch collar, not right up flush against the trunk (cutting flush removes the natural healing tissue and makes the wound bigger than it needs to be).
-Over time, a doughnut of protective bark callus forms around the cut and eventually closes up completely.
+The branch collar is where the healing magic can happen, thanks to the meristematic tissue located there.
+The place to cut is at the outside of the branch collar, never right up flush against the trunk.
+Cutting flush takes away the natural healing tissue, plus makes the wound bigger than it needs to be.
+If you prune in the right place, over time the tree will form a doughnut of protective bark callus around the cut; eventually it closes up completely.

-• An old-school trick to ensure fast-healing cuts is to cut off large branches in sections.
-If you saw a branch with its full weight levering against the tree, when you get towards the bottom of your saw cut, the branch usually gives way and rips a ragged strip out of the bark at the bottom of the cut.
-If you saw through your first cut 10cm away from the branch collar, then make your final cut in the correct spot just outside the branch collar, there isn’t so much weight bearing down on the cut - so you can make a neat and tidy job.
+• An old-school trick to ensure fast-healing cuts is to cut off large branches using four half-cuts, not sawing straight through the branch in one cut.
+If you saw a branch with its full weight levering against the tree, when you get towards the bottom of your cut the branch usually gives way and rips a long ragged strip out of the bark.
+Instead, if you begin your cuts about 10cm out from the branch collar, then make your final cuts in the correct spot (just outside the branch collar), there isn’t as much weight bearing down, so you can make a precise, neat job.

-• When pruning stems, the perfect spot is where the bud or leaf emerges.
+When pruning smaller stems, the perfect spot to cut is where the bud or leaf emerges from the stem.
 Stem structures can be arranged in two patterns; alternate or opposite.
-Fruit trees and roses have alternate buds, so the best location for the cut is just above an outward-facing bud at a 45-degree angle, as in the diagram above.
-This prevents water pooling on the top of the cut stem and on the bud itself.
-The base of your bud should more or less be in alignment with the base of your cut on the opposite side.
+Fruit trees and roses have alternate buds, so the best place to cut is just above an outward-facing bud at a 45-degree angle (shown in the diagram above).
+This prevents water pooling on the cut stem.
+Try to align the base of the bud with the base of your cut on the opposite side.

-• If you’re pruning an opposite patterned plant with the two shoots positioned exactly opposite each other on the stem, then the best cut is straight across above the junction of the two shoots where there are two healthy buds just waiting for their turn to grow.
+If you’re pruning an opposite patterned plant with the two shoots positioned exactly opposite each other on the stem, then the best cut is straight across above the junction of the two shoots, where there are two healthy buds waiting.

-• Pruning causes stress to plants, so make sure to reward them with water, feed and mulch once you’re done.
+Pruning causes stress to plants, so make sure to reward them with water, food and a good mulch once you’re done.

-A great solution to prevent pathogens entering the fresh cut is to apply Yates PruneTec pruning sealant.
+An easy solution to prevent pathogens (or insects) entering the fresh cut is to apply Yates PruneTec pruning sealant.
 PruneTec encourages natural healing and forms an elastic, UV-stable barrier that stretches as the plant grows.
-It’s a trusted favourite in the horticulture industry; applying PruneTec protection after pruning is standard practice in commercial orchards and vineyards.
+It’s a trusted favourite in the horticulture industry - applying PruneTec after pruning is standard practice in commercial orchards and vineyards.

 An apple tree with Yates PruneTec applied to seal the pruning cut, with natural healing callus beginning to develop.
 Note the branch collar, visible around the cut.